 Mountains out of Molehills

 I’ve often had a tendency, from childhood onwards, to be overly dramatic and magnify things.
-It’s part of the empathic temperament.
+It’s part of the empathic highly sensitive temperament.
 Mum used to say: “You catastrophise everything”.

 Fear of Flying in Planes

 What led me to this particular psychologist was an extreme fear of flying.
 My new boyfriend at the time was an international traveller.
 It was part of his work, as a “sommelier”, and he wanted me to visit all these amazing places with him.

 My therapist said: “Why are you afraid of going in a plane?
 What is it that scares you about it?”